eHealthAfrica/aether/README.md

 global token to connect to `aether-kernel` set in the **required** environment variable `AETHER_KERNEL_TOKEN`.

-In the case of `ui` there are tokens per user.
+In the case of `aether-ui` there are tokens per user.
 This means that every time a logged in user tries to visit any page that requires to fetch data from any of the other apps, `aether-kernel` and/or `aether-odk-module`, the system will verify that the user token for that app is valid or will request a new one using the